-The Research and Innovations Actions (RIA) are one of the key features of Horizon 2020 and Horizon Europe and come with their own set of provisions and funding rates.
+The Research and Innovations Actions (RIA) are one of the key features of Horizon Europe and come with their own set of provisions and funding rates.

 |Max. funding amount||Project duration||Deadline|